-Creative Market doesn’t just sell WP themes in its marketplace, but you can easily go through all of their WordPress themes and search through their theme categories (e.g. Blog or Commerce themes, etc.) from their dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its directory, but you can easily find themes for WordPress and narrow your search using theme categories from their dropdown “Themes” menu …

-Browse through hundreds of great premium themes crafted by independent WP theme designers in the Creative Market directory here:
+Browse through hundreds of quality premium WordPress themes crafted by independent WordPress theme developers in the Creative Market marketplace here:

-(click on the above images to browse more Mojo themes)
+(click on the above images to see more Mojo themes)

-Mojo is a marketplace for premium WP themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.
+Mojo is a directory for premium-quality WP themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.